cherfia/chromiumly/README.md

 ### Customization

-Each class `convert()` function takes an optional properties parameter of the following type which dictates how the PDF generated file will look like.
+Each class has a `convert()` function which takes an optional properties parameter of the following type which dictates how the PDF generated file will look like.

 ```typescript
 type PageProperties = {